 - From non-participating to Stand-Alone Exempt: Annually, when the Intent to Participate form is submitted, a non-participating district can elect to become a participating district as a Stand-Alone Exempt participant.
 The Intent to Participate form must be appropriately completed to indicate this change.
-When CCCS receives an Intent to Participate form that has been fully completed and indicates this type of participation change, the CCCS Perkins Plan Manager will contact the district for additional document requirements as described below: - Must have an approved CTE program by March 1 preceding the fiscal year of participation,

-- Created: Spring 2008; Last Modified: 7/10/2017 Must have at least one CCCS approved CTE "Program of Study" for at least one approved CTE program, and - Must indicate in the Intent to Participate form why participation in a consortium is not practical for the district. - Contact the CCCS Perkins Plan Manager before submitting the change via the Intent to Participate form; - The CCCS Perkins Plan Manager will try to convince small districts not to participate as a Stand-Alone Exempt participant,1 - The CCCS Perkins Plan Manager will try to determine if at least one CTE Program will be approved by March 1. - Complete the Intent to Participate form and submit it to CCCS. - From non-participating to member of consortium: Annually, when the Intent to Participate form is submitted, a non-participating district can elect to become a participating district as a member of a consortium.
+When CCCS receives an Intent to Participate form that has been fully completed and indicates this type of participation change, the CCCS Perkins Plan Manager will contact the district for additional document requirements as described below: - Must have an approved CTE program by March 1 preceding the fiscal year of participation, - Must have at least one CCCS approved CTE "Program of Study" for at least one approved CTE program, and - Must indicate in the Intent to Participate form why participation in a consortium is not practical for the district.
+Additional documentation may be requested from the district to support the selection in the Intent to Participate form for consideration by CCCS. - Contact the CCCS Perkins Plan Manager before submitting the change via the Intent to Participate form; - The CCCS Perkins Plan Manager will try to convince small districts not to participate as a Stand-Alone Exempt participant,1 - The CCCS Perkins Plan Manager will try to determine if at least one CTE Program will be approved by March 1. - Complete the Intent to Participate form and submit it to CCCS. - From non-participating to member of consortium: Annually, when the Intent to Participate form is submitted, a non-participating district can elect to become a participating district as a member of a consortium.
 Secondary institutions can select this option even if there is no approved CTE program.
 However, to add dollars to the consortium's formula allocation, the new member district must be contracting with a college or another school district for enrollment of the district's students to attend CTE programs.
 The new member district must also apply for CTA funds for the contract costs.
 Or the new member district must have an approved CTE Program by March 1st.
-To make this change a secondary institution will need to follow the process described below: - Contract with a college or school district with a signed agreement to send students to an approved CTE program. - Submit for CTA funds. - Contact the closest or appropriate consortium director to request approval for joining the consortium. - The consortium director may wish to meet with existing members to formulate this approval. - The consortium director may indicate required meetings, forms, procedures, deadlines, etc. that the consortium has established and ask the district to commit to following the consortium procedures, etc. - Once the consortium director approves the addition of a new member, the consortium director contacts the CCCS Perkins Plan Manager to indicate the approval. - Complete the Intent to Participate form to indicate the participation change, to indicate which consortium approved the district's membership and submit it to CCCS. - The CTE online system automatically provides a copy of the Intent to Participate form to the consortium director. - From member of consortium to Stand-Alone Exempt participant: Annually, when the Intent to Participate form is submitted, a district that is a member of a consortium may elect to become a participating district as a Stand-Alone Exempt participant.
-To make this change, a secondary institution needs to take the following steps:
+To make this change a secondary institution will need to follow the process described below: - Contract with a college or school district with a signed agreement to send students to an approved CTE program. - Submit for CTA funds.

+Contact the closest or appropriate consortium director to request approval for joining the consortium.

 1 Refer to "Disadvantages of Participating as a Stand-Alone Exempt Participant" at the end of this Part C3.
-Colorado Community College System CTE Administrators' Handbook